SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Cloud Services

 \paragraph{Return Payload} We evaluate the overhead resulting from the function return payload size.
 We deploy a microbenchmark consisting of a function chain, where functions return $M$ bytes of result sent to the consecutive function, with ten functions and test varying input sizes until Google Cloud's limit.
 We invoke the chain 30 times simultaneously and use results from warm invocations only.
 Figure~\ref{fig:eval:overhead:function-chain} shows that the latency remains constant for AWS and Google Cloud, while it increases dramatically for Azure from 16 kB, suggesting an influence of remote storage or queue.
 While this may present a significant source of overhead in applications, our benchmarks do not return payloads larger than 1MB, and this overhead can only account for a part of the slowdown.

-\paragraph{Conclusions} The microbenchmarks demonstrate that a significant part of the overhead observed on Azure originates from the parallel schedules and storage IO.
-Another potential source is dynamic orchestration.
-A statically scheduled system could optimize function placement, data prefetching, and scalability by using a priori knowledge.
+\paragraph{Conclusions} The microbenchmarks demonstrate that a significant part of the overhead observed on Azure originates from the parallel schedules and storage I/O. \eurosys{Moreover, the return payload can be a source of overhead on Azure for larger payloads.
+To minimize overheads, workflows downloading large amounts of data, using high levels of parallelism, and high return payloads may therefore better be deployed to AWS or Google Cloud, with AWS demonstrating less overheads and better scalability across our benchmarks. }